MollyGONGGONG/MollyGONGGONG/README.md

 - 👋 Hi, I’m @MollyGONGGONG
 - 👀 I’m interested in learning new skills.
-- 🌱 I’m currently learning full stack developement.
+- 🌱 I’m currently reading here the Crawdads Sing.
+(Love that book?
+Same!)
 - 💞️ I’m also good at snowboarding!
 - I have two cats!
 (LOVE them so much :)
 - 📫 How to reach me?
 Send me a DM : )